Connecticut

 Assistance in applying

-The Connecticut Pardon Team is a private organization that since 2004 has provided assistance to individuals interested in applying for pardon for a fee.
-Its website contains helpful information about how to apply and qualify for a pardon. http://www.connecticutpardonteam.com/.
+The Connecticut Pardon Team (CPT) is a private organization that since 2004 has provided assistance to individuals interested in applying for pardon, originally without cost and now for a modest fee.
+Its website contains helpful information about how to apply and qualify for a pardon.
 BOPP forms and regulations are available on the CPT website.

 E. Frequency of Grants